Lakhat Ek Aamcha Dada

-Lakhat Ek Aamcha Dada is an Indian Marathi language drama series which airing from 8 July 2024 on Zee Marathi.
+Lakhat Ek Aamcha Dada is an Indian Marathi language TV series which aired from 8 July 2024 on Zee Marathi.
 It is an official remake of Zee Tamil's TV series Anna.
 It stars Nitish Chavan and Disha Pardeshi in lead roles.
 Later, Mrunmayee Gondhalekar replaced Disha as lead actress.

 It is produced by Shweta Shinde and Sanjay Khambe under the banner of Vajra Production.
 It aired curtain raiser episode for character introduction on 7 July 2024.
+It aired its last episode on 4 October 2025 completing 428 episodes.

 Plot

 The heart-warming tale of Surya-aka-Dada, who devotes his life to ensuring his four sisters get married into caring and wealthy families.